On the notion of scalar product for finite-dimensional diffeological vector spaces: The degeneracy of smooth forms on non-standard spaces

 In other words, a pseudo-metric on $V$ allows to extract, in a sense, from $V$ its biggest standard part, on which the diffeology includes essentially the usual smooth maps.
 Let us be more precise.

-\begin{lemma} Let $V=W_0\oplus W_1$ be a smooth decomposition such that $\dim(W_0)\geqslant\dim(V^*)$, and the subset diffeology on $W_0$ is standard.
-Then there exists a pseudo-metric $\langle\cdot|\cdot\rangle_A$ on $V$ such that $W_0$ is the space generated by the eigenvectors of $A$ relative to the positive eigenvalues, and $W_1$ is the space generated by the eigenvectors relative to the eigenvalue $0$. \end{lemma}
+\begin{corollary} Let $V=W_0\oplus W_1$ be a smooth decomposition such that $\dim(W_0)\geq\dim(V^*)$, and the subset diffeology on $W_0$ is standard.
+Then there exists a pseudo-metric $\langle\cdot|\cdot\rangle_A$ on $V$ such that $W_0$ is the space generated by the eigenvectors of $A$ relative to the positive eigenvalues, and $W_1$ is the space generated by the eigenvectors relative to the eigenvalue $0$. \end{corollary}